8 Unique RV Parks Every Camper Should Visit

 Harvest Hosts

-Some of the most unique camping spots include alpaca farms, an active salt mine and an air museum.
+Some of the most unique camping spots include alpaca farms, an active salt mine, and an air museum.
 The wineries and breweries also provide a special opportunity to enjoy local businesses and meet the people who run them.

 Mystic Hot Springs